oliverl-21/tailscale-derp-list/README.md

-# tailscale-derp-list
+# Tailscale Derp Feed
-Lists of IPs and Hostnames for Tailscale Derp Servers to consume in Firewalls
+Feeds of IPs and Hostnames for Tailscale Derp Servers to consume in Firewalls